-Career Boost will help Queenslanders to level-up at work, enabling them to grow their skills to existing or new roles, and to support productivity grown and workplace innovation.
+Career Boost will help Queenslanders to level-up at work, enabling them to grow their skills to existing or new roles, and to support productivity growth and workplace innovation.

 The program delivers training to help individuals develop the higher-level skills needed to secure employment, advance their careers, or progress to further education and training.